syncopika/anime_face_classifier/readme.md

 **extracted faces using the cascade classifier by nagadomi:**
 ![extracted faces](other_stuff/extracted_faces.png)

 So I made my own classifier instead with 210 positive samples (you can see the samples in positive_training_samples.vec) and 633 negative samples.
 The classifier and its stage files are in the cascade_classifier directory.
-At least for me, I think my classifier turned out to be satisfactory enough for me (it was able to extract a fair number of faces from the images I fed it).
+At least for me, I think my classifier turned out to be satisfactory enough (it was able to extract a fair number of faces from the images I fed it).
 It's never going to be perfect and I definitely expect to sort out some false positives.

 **here's my dataset again with a few more samples (there's nothing inappropriate in any of my datasets btw, just to be super transparent):**
 ![all images](other_stuff/anime_faces.png)